kaiosilveira/refactoring/README.md

 - [Inline class](https://github.com/kaiosilveira/inline-class-refactoring): As a result of the flexibility we have in healthy codebases, we often move things around to test new ideas, to better isolate responsibilities, and/or to reallocate behavior throughout our layers.
 Sometimes, though, we go too far.
 This refactoring helps in these cases where we want to merge two or more classes into a single unit.

+- [Hide delegate](https://github.com/kaiosilveira/hide-delegate-refactoring): Encapsulation is in the roots of good code design, it helps in keeping coupling low by hiding the internal details of a given class / module, which allows for better and safer refactorings, freedom for exploring new ideas (which eventually leads to deeper, more supple domain models).
+This refactoring sheds some light into how to hide our delegates, therefore keeping our data encapsulated.

 ## Appendix: Useful commands when cloning this codebase locally

 - fetch all submodules after cloning this repository for the first time in a machine: